gregorriegler/refactoring-conditional-to-polymorphism/README.md

 # Refactor Conditionals
-This is a simple refactoring kata to practice the replacement of conditionals.
+This is a simple refactoring kata to practice the refactoring of conditionals.